Tutte embedding: Applications in geometry processing

 where $E(\mathcal{S})$ represents the set of edges in the original 3D surface.
 When the weights $w_{ij}$ are positive (as is the case above), it is guaranteed that the mapping is bijective without any inversions.
 But when no further constraints are applied, the solution that minimizes the distortion energy trivially collapses to a single point in the parametrized space.

 Therefore, one must provide boundary conditions where a set of known vertices of the 3D surface are mapped to known points in the 2D parametrized space.
 One common way of choosing such boundary conditions is to consider the vertices on the largest boundary loop of the original 3D surface which can be then constrained to be mapped to the outer ring of a unit disk in the 2D parametrized space.
 Note that if the 3D surface is a manifold, the boundary edges can be detected by verifying that they belong to only one face of the mesh.

 Applications of parametrization in graphics and animation include texture mapping, among many others.

 Generalizations

+Tutte embeddings may also be considered with positive weights on the edges, with each interior vertex being the weighted average of its neighbors' positions.
+Orick, Stephenson & Collins (2017) formulate the problem of determining the circle centers in a circle packing representation of a planar graph, given the radii of the circles, as a weighted Tutte embedding, with weights calculated from the given radii.
+They write that although the outer face of their embedding is not necessarily convex, as would be required for proofs of the correctness of Tutte embeddings, "the method still works in practice".

 Colin de Verdière (1991) generalized Tutte's spring theorem to graphs on higher-genus surfaces with non-positive curvature, where edges are represented by geodesics;

 this result was later independently rediscovered by Hass & Scott (2015).